 Save big on OLED and QLED TVs during Samsung's fall deals

-If you've been planning to upgrade your primary TV or add a new smart TV to your home, do it now, while Samsung is offering major deals ahead of the Discover Samsung fall sale.
-While this much-anticipated sale officially kicks off on September 11, the retailer is offering slashed prices on bestselling smart TVs, including Samsung's "The Frame," plus a wide range of OLED and QLED TVs you've had your eye on.
+If you've been planning to upgrade your primary TV or add a new smart TV to your home, do it now, while Samsung is offering major deals during its Discover Samsung fall sale.
+Prices have been slashed on bestselling smart TVs, including Samsung's "The Frame," and a wide range of other popular OLED and QLED TVs.

 12 awesome Samsung smart TV deals we've discovered so far